Want to Shape your Culture? Follow the Core Branding Tips

 Start with these 5 core tips for branding your culture:

 1. Define your brand.

 Who are you?
 What do you stand for?
 What’s your customer service philosophy?
 What are your core values?
 How do you treat customers?
 What is your reason for being?
 In a world with endless opportunities to cut corners and compromise values, it is important for employees to see themselves as part of the brand promise your company is marketing.
-Everyone have to believe in and feel connected to the brand for the company to deliver on its promise.
+Everyone has to believe in and feel connected to the brand for the company to deliver on its promise.
 Everyone needs to have the same understanding of the ideals your brand embodies.
-Nick Sarillo is founder, CEO and “Primary Keeper” of the Purpose and Operational Values of Nick’s Pizza & Pub – the sixth busiest independent pizza company in per-store sales in the United States.
-Nick’s is dedicated to providing an unforgettable place for its customers to interact with their family and friends, to have fun and to feel at home.
-Nick’s is a model for how a great culture can transform an ordinary business into something extraordinary.
-This allows them to maintain extremely low team turnover, provide profit-sharing for every member of the team, and create a fun, open-work environment.
+Nick Sarillo is the founder, CEO, and “Primary Keeper” of the Purpose and Operational Values of Nick’s Pizza & Pub – the sixth busiest independent pizza company in per-store sales in the United States.
+Nick’s is dedicated to providing an unforgettable place for its customers to interact with their family and friends, have fun, and feel at home.
+Nick is a model for how a great culture can transform an ordinary business into something extraordinary.
+This allows them to maintain extremely low team turnover, provide profit-sharing for every member of the team, and create a fun, open work environment.
 When employees are authentic and passionate about their work, it shows.
 If your employees believe in your brand, they will take care of your customers.
-Get the culture right and building a great brand will fall into place.
+Getting the culture right and building a great brand will fall into place.

 2. Create a brand identity that echoes culture and values.

 It is important that the visual representation of your brand tells the story of who you are, what you do, and why you matter.
 Designers are responsible for your brand’s look and feel.
 Designing your brand identity, brand personality, brand images and brand elements should be executed in accordance to your strategy.
 When you understand your brand — its Goal, its vision, its values, its reason for being — and bring it to life with design, your audience will see a more authentic reflection of your true self.